-If you suffer from stiffness in the back that is so bad you have difficulty passing water, it could be a sign that you have ankylosing spondylitis (AS), an arthritic condition that causes inflammation of the spinal joints.
+If you suffer from back pain and stiffness in the back that is so bad you have difficulty using the bathroom, it could be a sign that you have ankylosing spondylitis (AS), an arthritic condition that causes inflammation of the spinal joints.

 Speak to an orthopaedic specialist if you think you may have ankylosing spondylitis.

-This usually starts off with pain and stiffness in the back.
-It may lead to other complications that are not related to the spine, like skin rashes, eye inflammation and bleeding from the gut.
+Ankylosing spondylitis usually starts off with pain and stiffness in the back.
 Initially, the pain is usually worse in the morning, but as the disease intensifies, it can last the entire day.

 People with AS may commonly experience fatigue and have difficulty getting out of bed or carrying out their daily activities.

 Unlike other lower back conditions, the pain from AS does not improve after rest, so stopping exercise will not help to ease the pain.
 On the contrary, continuing regular exercise actually helps to reduce the stiffness in the back.
 However, patients need to first consult a rheumatologist to ensure they follow a safe and effective workout plan.